Budha Subba Temple: History

-Lord Shiva/ Parvati
+Mythology

 Some say Lord Shiva and Goddess Parvati under the guise of Theba Sammang and Yuma Sammang, Yakthung King and Queen in the process of hunting arrived at Vijaypur where they stuck their bows and sat in a penance.
 During then, they realized the approach of Kali Yuga and immediately disappeared.
-That event is called Budha subba in Yakthung language.
 From the bows sprouted bamboo shoots without the tuft.

-Eklavya

-Another myth mentions the event of Ekalavya in deep meditation and self training of archery by setting up an image of Guru Dronacharya, famous teacher of Kauravas and Pandavas.
-It says Ekalavya himself is Budha subba.
-Worship and meditation at this place are believed to fulfill one's wishes.

 Bamboo writings and threads

 In the vicinity of the temple, initially there was a trend of writing on the bamboo tree.
 The young men who came to visit the temple would return only by writing a name on bamboo as it is believed that writing the name of lovers will give success in their love.
 But, the temple committee has stopped the name writings on the bamboo as the name writings of the bamboo hampered the growth of the bamboo with the increase in bamboo writings.
 Nowadays, lovers tie sacred threads to the bamboo after worshiping Budha subba.
+The translation is as follows.
+"Will go to Budha Subba to write on bamboo trees today!
+How long should I stay thinking that you will come...